 - Put your most perishable foods (frozen foods, milk) in the best coolers you have.
-I like soft-sided coolers on the boat because they’re easy to store — the Polar Bear 24-can and 48-can coolers aren’t cheap, but really work well both for defrosting and getting stuff back to the boat from a distant store — if the items are already frozen, they’ll stay that way for a couple of hours even without extra ice if you’ve got a good cooler.
+I like soft-sided coolers on the boat because they’re easy to store.
+The Polar Bear 24-can and 48-can coolers (from Amazon) aren’t cheap.
+But they really work well both for defrosting and getting stuff back to the boat from a distant store.
+If the items are already frozen, they’ll stay that way for a couple of hours even without extra ice if you’ve got a good cooler.

 - Take all your bins out of the refrigerator.
 Quickly check to see if any need cleaning out, either from spills or spoiled food.
 Don’t wait.
 Take care of it now.
 Cover the bins with quilts, towels, pillows, sweatshirts or whatever else you have to insulate the contents.

 - Turn off the refrigerator and remove all dividers.
 If there is a drain in the bottom, open it (see my article on why the drain should be closed for everyday operation).

 - If you can, use a hairdryer to melt the ice build-up.
 Be careful not to actually get the hairdryer in any water, due to the electrocution risk.
 Many times, the hairdryer will cut off before all the ice is melted – this is a safety feature to keep it from getting too hot.
 Turn it off for a few minutes and let it cool off, then use it again.